Codex Europe

 Fit check

-This is for you if
+This doctrine is for decision-makers, not executors.

 What the determination produces

-• A defensible sequence of next moves, in the correct order.
+• A defensible sequence of next moves, in the correct order

 This is designed to reduce irreversible errors, not to create more activity.

-• Confidential, decision-grade session.
+• Confidential, decision-grade session

-• Pre-reading of the information already provided.
+• Pre-reading of information already provided

-• Optional documents may be requested to increase coherence.
+• Optional documents may be requested to increase coherence

-• Independence of judgment and no pre-determined outcome.
+• Independent judgment with no pre-determined outcome

 What happens after a GO

 A GO confirms that entry can be made defensible.

 It does not mean execution has begun.
 It means governance can now choose a protected sequence.

-When appropriate, the House may propose a formal Institutional Architecture Mandate to secure sequencing, governance coherence, exposure control, and recognition pathways across France and Europe.
+When appropriate, the House may propose a formal Institutional Architecture Mandate to secure sequencing, governance coherence, exposure control, and recognition pathways across France, Spain, Italy, or multiple jurisdictions simultaneously.

 No promises of outcomes.
 Only a defensible architecture, operated proof discipline, and institutional clarity.

-The Codex defines the threshold.
-The Europe pillar defines the landscape.
+The Codex defines the standard.